aydancoskun/october/plugins/leancode/campaign/README.md

 ## Campaign Templates

 Campaign Templates are managed in the CMS area and should be designed by a developer.
-Each template should use the `campaignTemplate` CMS Component and like any CMS page, they can support using other components for dynamically generating content.
+Each template should use the `leancodeCampaignTemplate` CMS Component and like any CMS page, they can support using other components for dynamically generating content.

     title = "Default template"
     url = "/campaign/message/:code"
     description = "Campaign with basic fields"

-    [campaignTemplate]
+    [leancodeCampaignTemplate]
     ==
     <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"
        "http://www.w3.org/TR/html4/loose.dtd">